PlatONnetwork/docs/docs/PlatON命令行工具.md

    platon [options] command [command options] [arguments...]

 VERSION:
-   1.1.2-unstable
+   1.1.3-unstable-3bc1b02d-20220211

 COMMANDS:
    account                Manage accounts
-   attach            Start an interactive JavaScript environment (connect to node) console           Start an interactive JavaScript environment copydb            Create a local chain from a target chaindata folder dump              Dump a specific block from storage dumpconfig        Show configuration values export-preimages  Export the preimage database into an RLP stream import-preimages  Import the preimage database from an RLP stream init              Bootstrap and initialize a new genesis block inspect           Inspect the storage size for each type of data in the database js                Execute the specified JavaScript files license           Display license information removedb          Remove blockchain and state databases version           Print version numbers help, h           Shows a list of commands or help for one command
+   attach                 Start an interactive JavaScript environment (connect to node) console                Start an interactive JavaScript environment copydb                 Create a local chain from a target chaindata folder dump                   Dump a specific block from storage dumpconfig             Show configuration values export-preimages       Export the preimage database into an RLP stream import-preimages       Import the preimage database from an RLP stream init                   Bootstrap and initialize a new genesis block inspect                Inspect the storage size for each type of data in the database js                     Execute the specified JavaScript files license                Display license information removedb               Remove blockchain and state databases show-deprecated-flags  Show flags that have been deprecated version                Print version numbers help, h                Shows a list of commands or help for one command

 PLATON OPTIONS:
-  --config value                      TOML configuration file --datadir "/home/chenglin/.platon"  Data directory for the databases and keystore --datadir.ancient                   Data directory for ancient chain segments (default = inside chaindata) --keystore                          Directory for the keystore (default = inside the datadir) --nousb                             Disables monitoring for and managing USB hardware wallets --networkid value                   Network identifier (integer, 1=Frontier, 2=Morden (disused), 3=Ropsten, 4=Rinkeby) (default: 1)
+  --config value                   TOML configuration file --datadir "/home/juzix/.platon"  Data directory for the databases and keystore --datadir.ancient                Data directory for ancient chain segments (default = inside chaindata) --keystore                       Directory for the keystore (default = inside the datadir) --nousb                          Disables monitoring for and managing USB hardware wallets --networkid value                Network identifier (integer, 1=Frontier, 2=Morden (disused), 3=Ropsten, 4=Rinkeby) (default: 1)
-  --main                              Mainnet network: pre-configured main network (default network) --testnet                           Testnet network: pre-configured test network --syncmode "full"                   Blockchain sync mode ("fast", "full", or "light") --identity value                    Custom node name --lightserv value                   Maximum percentage of time allowed for serving LES requests (0-90) (default: 0) --lightpeers value                  Maximum number of LES client peers (default: 100) --lightkdf                          Reduce key-derivation RAM & CPU usage at some expense of KDF strength
+  --main                           Mainnet network: pre-configured main network (default network) --testnet                        Testnet network: pre-configured test network --syncmode "full"                Blockchain sync mode ("fast", "full", or "light") --identity value                 Custom node name --lightkdf                       Reduce key-derivation RAM & CPU usage at some expense of KDF strength

 DEVELOPER CHAIN OPTIONS:
   --dev.period value  Block period to use in developer mode (0 = mine only if transaction pending) (default: 0)